samuelfneumann/Construct/README.md

 ```
 this would construct a function that adds `1` to its argument.

+A `generic` type takes one argument.
+If more than one argument is specified, an
+error is raised.

 ### `side_effect` <a name="side_effect"></a>

 With the `side_effect` type, we can call any arbitrary function with side effects.
 The
 function will be run with the arguments and kwargs specified by the call tree
 under the `side_effect` node.
 Once the `side_effect` has been completed, with its
 side effects, the `side_effect` node will be replaced by its child subtree:

 ```
 parent_tree --- side_effect node --- child_tree